 - Brass candleholders and musical instruments are also considered scrap metal.

-- You could also sell aluminum cans, roofing, siding, and fencing at the nearest scrap yards.
+- You could also sell aluminum cans, roofing, siding, and fencing at the nearest scrapyards.

 - Scrap metal dealers also accept stainless steel appliances and cookware, as well as cast iron skillets, pots, and pans.